teylie/teylie/README.md

 🌸 I'm an enthusiastic coder— who's just stepping into the captivating realm of programming.

      I'm ready to embark on new adventures and unravel the wonders that the programming universe holds ⭐

+     I am currently studying as an undergraduate in Creative Computing, that covers areas, of programming, animation, design, and softwares.

 ## My safe space  📃☔☕